 In addition, some of our companies have been recognised as a hiring company because they offer opportunities for long-term employment to the long-term unemployed.
 In addition, several of our employees work under the IBO (Individual Vocational Training for Jobseekers) or GIBO (Specialised IBO for people with disabilities) status.
 These employees can count on internal guidance and additional training opportunities.

 “I did not have a degree, but Willemen Groep was willing to look beyond a piece of paper.
 This has allowed me to evolve into an IT developer.”

-Lars, employee in the IBO scheme
+Lars, employee with IBO status

 Peter, Head of the Internal Safety and Prevention Service

 But this sense of responsibility for our employees does not stop when they leave the office or close the site gates behind them.
 Half of all fatal accidents at work in our country happen on the road, which is why we have been rolling out our own Safe Forward road safety campaign every year since 2016.
 We focus on specific themes, such as distraction behind the wheel, speeding, or stress and aggression.
 Our employees signed an accompanying charter that was given a prominent place at the head office.
 In addition, we are also supporting ‘Safety My Priority’, an awareness-raising campaign by the Belgian Construction Confederation to reduce the number of occupational accidents in the sector.